THE NUSSELT-REYNOLDS PRIZE

 Reynolds educated many students who wrote theses on a variety of subjects and who in their own right went on to establish themselves as worthy “sons” of their academic “father’, the most notable being J.J.
 Thomson, who eventually became Lord Kelvin, Nobel Laureate, President of the Royal Society and Master of Trinity College, Cambridge.

-Osborne Reynolds was a sensitive individual, who possessed astonishing ingenuity, was generous, giving praise, and stood admiration of others while remaining humble of his own abilities.
+Osborne Reynolds was a sensitive individual, who possessed astonishing ingenuity, was generous, giving praise, and stood in admiration of others while remaining humble of his own abilities.

 1991 – R. Viskanta, Purdue University, USA